MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 > [!NOTE]
 > All RaaS reports (catalog, user data, LRS) should be created from same user account or a single user should be given report ownership at Workday portal.
 This username should be inserted under Reporting URL attribute in Viva Learning Manage Provider.
-Review [this example](https://wd2-impl-services1.workday.com/ccx/service/customreport2/microsoft_dpt6/username/Viva_Learning_Catalog_Report).
+Review this example: `https://wd2-impl-services1.workday.com/ccx/service/customreport2/microsoft_dpt6/username/Viva_Learning_Catalog_Report.`

 > [!NOTE]
 > Admins need to create a custom report manually.
 This is a one time process.
 We are only supporting the report structure mentioned in this support article, any other changes in reports are not recommended.